Date Posted: December 1, 2022

 Contact the American Library Association (ALA) Public Programs Office staff at 1-800-545-2433, ext.
 5045, or firstname.lastname@example.org.

 - Application and Submission Information

 The Libraries Transform Communities Engagement Grant is an annual grant to recognize, promote, and support innovative and meaningful community engagement efforts in libraries.
 Community engagement is the process of working collaboratively with community members – be they library patrons, residents, faculty, students, or local organizations – to address issues for the betterment of the community.

 Each year, the grant will focus on supporting a community engagement project with a specific theme.
-For the 2021–2022 cycle, libraries are invited to submit applications for a community engagement project that focuses on a social justice issue of importance in their communities.
-Examples of potential topics include racial justice, climate justice, or addressing the digital divide.
+For the 2022-2023 cycle, libraries are invited to submit applications for a community engagement project that focuses on connection and reconnection with your community.
+Your project can be a collaboration with an audience that has not frequented your library in the past or an audience that has not used the library recently (for example, because of the pandemic).
 Libraries should work collaboratively with community members and at least one partner organization to develop a project that addresses a local issue and builds upon community assets.
 Please note that, while projects should be community-driven, they must be spearheaded by the library.

-Libraries are invited to apply by designing and outlining a library-led community engagement project focused on social justice.
+Libraries are invited to apply by designing and outlining a library-led community engagement project focused on connection and reconnection with your community.
 Project activities may include:

 - Developing direct, sustained, and innovative community engagement programs and services

 - Executing an innovative community engagement program or event